hectorcorrea/solr-for-newbies/10_installation.md

 Notice that the message says that Solr is now running on port `8983`.

 You can validate this by opening your browser and going to http://localhost:8983/.
-This will display the Solr Dashboard from where you can perform administrative tasks as well as add, update, and query data from Solr.
+This will display the Solr Admin page from where you can perform administrative tasks as well as add, update, and query data from Solr.

 You can also issue the `status` command again from the Terminal and Solr will report something like this: